achintya2000/breakout_java/README.md

 because it gave us a lot of example code to get us started and images to use in our game.
 In the future I think maybe a more concrete intro to JavaFx would be useful.
 I think if some design tips or recommended design structures for the game were offered, it would be very useful.
+What is extremely frustrating is having to write so much in the javadoc.
+The requirement to write purpose, assumptions, an example of how to use it, and dependencies for classes and methods is a lot and could be toned down.